 How to say days of the week, months and dates in English?

-A really useful thing to learn in any language is how to say the days of the week and dates.
+A really useful thing to learn in English is how to say the days of the week, months and dates in English.
 Days and dates are essential for organizing meetings, making holiday reservations, and for planning social activities.

-So let’s make a start by looking at the days of the week.
+So let’s make a start by looking at the days of the week in English.

-Here are the seven days of the week with the pronunciation:
+Here are the seven days of the week in English with the pronunciation:

 ⦿ Monday – /’mun.dei/